Davidnet/Davidnet.github.io/index.md

 # plutarch(dc)

 <small>
-The following notes are my crazy effort of having a place to write, to explore amd to find my own little space on this huge city called the internet.
+The following notes are my crazy effort of having a place to write, to explore and to find my own little space on this huge city called the internet.
 </small>